 Conclusion¶

-With a respectable 75% accuracy on the CIFAR-10 test set, our relatively straightforward CNN has demonstrated its ability to learn meaningful visual features and classify images, even without extensive tuning or advanced architectures.
+With a respectable 74% accuracy on the CIFAR-10 test set, our relatively straightforward CNN has demonstrated its ability to learn meaningful visual features and classify images, even without extensive tuning or advanced architectures.

-This experiment clearly demonstrates how convolutional and pooling layers work together to extract hierarchical patterns, and how a dense classifier can then make sense of these learned features.
+This experiment demonstrates how convolutional and pooling layers work together to extract hierarchical patterns, and how a dense classifier can then make sense of these learned features.

 Looking at the training history, we can observe the training accuracy steadily increasing.
-However, the validation accuracy appears to plateau or slightly decrease in later epochs, suggesting that the model is starting to overfit to the training data.
+However, the validation accuracy appears to plateau or slightly decrease in later epochs, suggesting that the model is starting to overfit the training data.
 This suggests a clear need for data augmentation and regularization (batch normalization, more dropouts) to combat this and potentially improve generalization.